-Upon completion of obtaining two successful references the recruitment team will contact you and make you a job offer.
+Upon completion of obtaining two satisfactory references and a National Police Clearance, the recruitment team will contact you and make you a job offer.

 The verbal offer will include:

-• Terms and conditions of employment, including tenure and probation
+• The terms and conditions of your employment, including tenure and probation

 You can also create job alerts, which means you will receive an email when roles become available that match your criteria.

 Your application is our first introduction to who you are and is often the key decision maker on whether or not we offer you an interview.
 The first step in preparing your application is to read the job advertisement and accompanying position description and ensure you follow application instructions.

 Your application should consist of a covering letter and resume.
 In addition, you may be asked to provide a separate written statement addressing the selection criteria as outlined in the position description.

 It is important you clearly show a connection between the advertised role and your qualifications, experience and knowledge.
 We recommend you ask someone to proof read your application prior to submitting it as they may pick up any errors or make suggestions.